-Faculty-led Study Tours
+Faculty-led Study Programs

-Central State University professors, in collaboration with the Center for Global Education, organize overseas programs that last from seven days to two weeks.
+Central State University professors, in collaboration with the Center for International Education, organize overseas programs that last from seven days to two weeks.
 A Central State professor leads the program and teaches one course.
 Participants earn from one to three credit hours, depending on the length of the program.

 Exchange programs are based on agreements that Central State maintains with academic institutions around the world.
-A CSU student takes classes at the overseas institution and a student from that same institution takes classes at CSU.
+A CSU student takes classes at an overseas institution and a student from that same institution takes classes at CSU.
 Participants will be enrolled as regular students at the partner university but will pay their regular tuition rate to Central State.
 Most forms of financial aid apply to the program costs.
 Students earn direct credit for coursework completed.
-Exchange programs are available for the summer, semester or year.
+Exchange programs are available for the summer, semester, or year.

 Cost: Students are billed regular CSU tuition plus overseas health insurance by the bursar.
 They will need to purchase plane tickets and pay remaining costs (housing, meals, local travel, and personal expenses) at the overseas study site.